mohamedr002/mohamed_ragab/content/home/experience.md

         * Assists with labs or discussion sections.
         * Attend weekly course staff meetings.
-        * Perform occasional other tasks such as mentoring student in the E-learning version of courses.
+        * Perform occasional other tasks such as mentoring student in the E-learning.

 design:
   columns: '2'